NathanZaldivar/smserver/README.md

 _running in the background_

-smserver does not run well in the background while receiving messages still works the event checker will not, it's recommended that if plan to background smserver to do so with nohub, nohup can be installed with :
+smserver does not run well in the background while receiving messages still works the event checker will not, it's recommended that if you plan to background smserver.py to do so with nohub, nohup can be installed with :
 ```
 apt-get install nohup
 ```
-and then running
+and then run
 ```
 nohub python3 smserver.py &
 ```